nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > Answer:

 We have implemented 6 tests using unittest split between 3 scripts. test_data.py first tests the dummy data loading to ensure type, dimensions, labels.
 It then tests the data preparation and setup afterwards. test_model.py runs the trainer for one epoch to ensure it is functional.
 We also test the model structure afterwards.
-Lastly we ran an integration test by both the health and the ability to pass batches through our backend API
+Lastly we ran an integration test by both the health and the ability to pass batches through our backend API.

 ### Question 8